nathaneastwood/poorman/README.md

 {poorman} attempts to replicate the {dplyr} API exactly such that your {dplyr} code will still run even if you use {poorman} in its place.
-In addition to replicating {dplyr} functionality, {poorman} implements other functionality from the wider `tidyverse` such as select helpers and the pipe, `%>%`.
+In addition to replicating {dplyr} functionality, {poorman} implements other functionality from the wider {tidyverse} such as select helpers and the pipe, `%>%`.

 For more details on the functionality available within {poorman}, check